Whiteknight/Acquaintance/docs/ReqRes.md

     // On the .NET Threadpool (using System.Threading.Task) .OnThreadPool()

-    // Create a new worker thread, and use only that thread for this subscriber .OnDedicatedWorker()
+    // Create a new worker thread, and use only that thread for this
+    // listener
+    .OnDedicatedWorker()
 ```